openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Non-Composite Algorithm Combinations {#non-composite-multi-alg}

-As the OpenPGP protocol [I-D.ietf-openpgp-crypto-refresh] allows for multiple signatures to be applied to a single message, it is also possible to realize non-composite combinations of signatures.
+As the OpenPGP protocol [RFC9580] allows for multiple signatures to be applied to a single message, it is also possible to realize non-composite combinations of signatures.
 Furthermore, multiple OpenPGP signatures may be combined on the application layer.
 These latter two cases realize non-composite combinations of signatures.
 {{multiple-signatures}} specifies how implementations should handle the verification of such combinations of signatures.